Arts in Education Artist Roster Application Guidelines

 - Arts integration throughout curriculum as a way of engaging all students with a variety of learning styles in the learning process.

-- Professional development in the arts for teachers, administrators and parents.
+- Professional development in the arts for teachers, administrators, parents and community members.

 - Higher education and professional development for artists.